clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

       $ vbox-img convert --srcfilename clear-XXXX-live.img --dstfilename clear-XXXX-live.vdi --srcformat raw --dstformat vdi

-   .. note:: Be sure you have Virtual box directory in your PATH (i.e.: on
+   .. note:: Be sure you have VirtualBox directory in your PATH (i.e., on
       Windows :file:`C:\\Program Files\\Oracle\\VirtualBox`).

       + On windows: launch a **Command Prompt** program and type ::